dreanx/Project-2-Code-Commented/README.md

-This is a dummy repo to comment the code of the project 2
+This is a dummy repo to comment and try to make sense of the code of the project 2